cararm4073/tec-archive/README.md

 # First Semester Portfolio

-This repository collects all (or at least most) of the final projects and competency evidence developed during my first semester of the **B.S. in Computer Science and Technology (ITC)** at Tecnológico de Monterrey, during the period of AD25.
+This repository collects all (or at least most) of the final projects and competency evidence developed during studies for **B.S. in Computer Science and Technology (ITC)** at Tecnológico de Monterrey, since the period of AD25.
+It also contains different activities made during high school (2024-2025), mainly to show the progress made throughout the time.

 ## 📂 Repository Contents

 So far, this repo contains the following projects:
+*This list is not updated since idk, mainly only contains projects for the AD25 period

 | Course | Code | Project | Description | Tech |
 |----------------|---------|---------|-------------|------------|